AdrianEpi/SBlocker/README.md

                                 as resumeData (one line per sentence class and in same order as origin corpusTest).

         -u      (--updateDatabase) Updates the emails database by adding all the emails in the folder inputs/GenerateMails to database.

+        -t      (--generateTest) Generate the test files for the program, takes 20% random data from mail-train.csv for geting this tests.

+---
 #### Exit Status:
         Returns success unless an error occurs

 ---
 ## AUTHOR
 Written by Fabio Ovidio Bianchini Cano, Óscar Hernández Díaz & Adrián Epifanio Rodríguez Hernández.

 ---
 ## REPORTING BUGS

 Report an issue at <https://github.com/AdrianEpi/SBlocker>

 ---
 ## COPYRIGHT